spyder-ide/envs-manager/README.md

 pytest -vv
 ```

-* To check the CLI options:
+* To check the command line options you need to run:

 ```console
 env-manager --help